anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 ```
 sudo yum install kernel-devel
 ```
-Note: make sure that correct kernel headers are installed for the current kernel, otheerwise maybe a update is needed.
+Note: make sure that correct kernel headers are installed for the current kernel, otherwise maybe a update is needed.

 ### Install kvaser driver